vikulin/crispa-android/README.md

-# Yggdrasil for Android
+# Mesh for Android

-The application for connecting to Yggdrasil network on Android.
+The application for connecting to Mesh network on Android.

 ## Screenshots